 Dimensions: Sheet: 11 3/4 x 17 3/16in.
 (29.9 x 43.7cm)

-Purchase, Rogers Fund, The Charles Engelhard Foundation Gift, and The Elisha Whittelsey Collection, The Elisha Whittelsey Fund, 1986 (1986.1159)
+Credit Line: Purchase, Rogers Fund, The Charles Engelhard Foundation Gift, and The Elisha Whittelsey Collection, The Elisha Whittelsey Fund, 1986

-Here, the drunken heroic figures gather around the wine vat populating the space with a funereal majesty—it conjures the deeper emotive content in the ancient associations between Bacchic rites and Christian mysteries.
+Here, the drunken figures gather around the wine vat populating the space with a funereal majesty.
+It conjures a deeper emotional content in the ancient associations between Bacchic rites and Christian mysteries.
 The unconscious youth at the center is held up by a gaunt mourning figure much like the dead Christ in the Pietà.
-Of all the possible explanations suggested by scholars, it is most likely that Mantegna produced his engravings as a means of making his inventions widely known beyond his circle of patrons in Mantua.
+Of all the possible interpretations of this print, it is most likely that Mantegna produced his engravings as a means of making his inventions widely known beyond his circle of patrons in Mantua.